TheLettuceClub/BBCF-Sammi/README.md

 		* frameCount

 #### Round Start:
 * Abstract: fires whenever a round starts.
-Will have more data eventually.
+Only fires once.
+Successive roundstarts should be notified by any data after a roundEndEvent
 * Fields:
 * data
 	* event: "bbcf_roundStartEvent"
 	* eventInfo
+		* rounds
 		* frameCount

 #### Round End:
 * Abstract: fires whenever a round ends.
-Will have more data eventually.
+Fires multiple times per round no matter how fast the animation is skipped.
 * Fields:
 * data
 	* event: "bbcf_roundEndEvent"
 	* eventInfo
+		* winner (p1, p2, or none)
+		* winType (KO or timeout)
 		* frameCount

 #### Object Creation:
 * Abstract: Fires whenever a new game object (particle effect, projectile, etc) is created.
-May have more info eventually.
+There will be a lot of these, ignore them if you don't have a use.
 * Fields:
 * data
 	* event: "bbcf_objectCreatedEvent"